SergioCoboLopez/llac_for_seeslab/README.md

      scp <file_name>  <user_name>@10.112.11.131:/home/sees/<user_name>/<destination_path>

-Copy folders from the seeslab server to the cluster:
+Copy folders from from your local computer to the cluster:

     scp -r <folder_name> <user_name>@10.112.11.131:/home/sees/<user_name>/<destination_path>

-If this does not work, try copying the files from your local computer to seeslab server first:
+If this does not work, try copying the files from your local computer to the seeslab server first:

     scp <file_name>  <user_name>@10.30.41.62:<destination_path>

-Copy folders from your local computer to seeslab server:

     scp -r <folder_name> <user_name>@10.30.41.62:<destination_path>

 ## Sending information to your local computer